 won Queen in the Victorian Dream Pagent.
-Johnna also won Grand Talhad their holiday lunch Sunday.
-Ida Mae and Darold Norwood went to the Foster Christmas in Deport
+Johnna also won Grand Tal-

-Cindy and Charles Nichols had the couples of Life Tabernacle Church over Sunday night for a Christmas don Oats, Brad and Georjeana Nutt Sunday.
+Cindy and Charles Nichols had the couples of Life Tabernacle Church over Sunday night for a Christmas to the Foster Christmas in Deport Sunday.
+John Darold Walker visited them in the afternoon.
+Georgian and Billie Joe Oats had lunch for Billy Ray, Neva and Brandon Oats, Brad and Georjeana Nutt Sunday.
 Wanda Joe Lawler visited them in the afternoon.
-Heath, Missy, Laytner, Kayker and Jeff Kennedy visited with Bobbie and Shelby Sunday afternoon.
-Jane O'Neal and Geneva Norwood attended the play at the Community

-James, Pat, Darold and Ida Mae Norwood went to Cindy and Charles Nichols Saturday night to play cards.
+James, Pat, Darold and Ida Mae Norwood went to Cindy and Charles